Two Brothers Fled Dictatorship and Created Adam’s Morgan’s Most Enduring Work of Art

 Three figures with wolfish grins gather around a table, red as blood.
 What’s on the table?
 Money and houses.
 It’s a game of Monopoly, but the people aren’t people and the game is strictly metaphorical.
 This image occupies the upper right quadrant of a mural located at 1817 Adams Mill Road NW in Adams Morgan.
-The name of the mural: “Un Pueblo Sin Murales Es Un Pueblo Desmuralizado,” which translates to the tongue-in-cheek tautology “A People Without Murals are a Demuralized People.”
+The name of the mural is “Un Pueblo Sin Murales Es Un Pueblo Desmuralizado,” which literally translates to “A People Without Murals is a Demuralized People.”
+But the name in Spanish is a play on words: "A People Without Murals is a Demoralized People," emphasizing the value of public art — and artistic representation — to the community.
 Now over forty years old, this mural is the largest, oldest and longest-standing Latinx mural in D.C.

 As early as the 1950s, Adams Morgan boasted a diverse and growing community of Latin American immigrants, many of whom were fleeing oppressive regimes in their home countries.
 Throughout the 1970s and 1980s, many Latinx artists contributed to D.C.’s public art scene by adorning empty walls with large-scale paintings.
 In an Hola Cultura documentary, Dr. E. Carmen Ramos—the Associate Curator for Latino Art at the Smithsonian American Art Museum—remarks on the significance of this ephemeral art form: “Muralism is one of the most important community movements in the U.S. It began during the Civil Rights Movement.
 It continues to be a very important part of Chicano Art.”